shundhammer/qdirstat/doc/DevHistory.md

   If you have a genuine problem with the new feature, please open a separate issue so it can be tracked properly.

 - 2019-04-12

-  - **Performance improvement** while reading directories: **25% faster** on my /work directory with an ext4 filesystem with 230 GB / 216k items on a rotational (non-SSD) disk; with cleared caches now 24.5 sec average compared to previously 32.5 sec average (with filled caches down to 1.5 from previously 2.0 sec).
+  - **Performance improvement** while reading directories: **25% faster** on my /work directory with an ext4 filesystem with 230 GiB / 216k items on a rotational (non-SSD) disk; with cleared caches now 24.5 sec average compared to previously 32.5 sec average (with filled caches down to 1.5 from previously 2.0 sec).